RobertBurrellDonkin/library-management-system/README.md

 * In a typical RESTful API, a search maps to a `GET` with appropriate query params.

 ## BorrowBook and ReturnBook

-* These are operations performed on a resource with domain semantics (as opposed to CRUD which match well to HTTP verbs).
-    * PATCH would be the closest verb but the semantics would be too distinctly different.
-    * These operations are not idempotent and should not be cached or repeated.
+CRUD endpoints map naturally to HTTP verbs.
+BorrowBook and ReturnBook execute domain specific operations on the state of a resource.
+They are not idempotent and cannot be safely cached or repeated. **POST** is the only reasonable option in cases like this.

-    * POST is pretty much the only reasonable option.
-And this is commonly used for operations.
-* In an event driven architecture, these might fit into the event paradigm with a JSON payload posted to an endpoint.
-This would seem out of character with other elements of the API.
-* The best option seemed to be following the pattern of POSTing to operation endpoints with paths rooted at the resource.
+An event driven architecture might model these operations as payloads.
+Adopting that style would cut across the grain of the rest of this API.
+Which seems like a mistake.

+An empty **POST** to a path based on the resource feels more RESTful and so that was the design adopted.

 ## Configuration